The Facilities at Morden College

 Gardens

 The sheer size of the award-winning gardens, looked after by a small team of dedicated gardeners, allows for plenty of diverse interest.
-From the understated elegance of the cloistered Quadrangle with its quartered lawns, box topiary and lily ponds, leading through to the tranquillity of the Club Garden, where beneficiaries can sit with a cool drink on a hot day in the dappled shade of the Silver Birch or in the Box parterre.
+From the understated elegance of the cloistered Quadrangle with its quartered lawns, box topiary and lily ponds, leading through to the tranquillity of the Club Garden, where residents can sit with a cool drink on a hot day in the dappled shade of the Silver Birch or in the Box parterre.
 Nearby, there is a memorial garden dedicated to passed friends.

-The College gardens at both Blackheath and Beckenham allow beneficiaries a wide range of leisure activities, whether that be sporting areas, rose gardens and sweeping lawns.
+The College gardens at both Blackheath and Beckenham allow residents a wide range of leisure activities, whether that be sporting areas, rose gardens and sweeping lawns.
 There are plenty of places to relax and take in nature, including the Diamond Jubilee Fountain, opened in 2013 by our Patron, the sensory garden in the Care Home or the more wild Woodland Walk.
-Allotments allow beneficiaries to ‘keep a hand in’ by growing vegetables and soft fruit, and bee hives at Blackheath produce a small batch of Morden College honey.
+Allotments allow residents to ‘keep a hand in’ by growing vegetables and soft fruit, and bee hives at Blackheath produce a small batch of Morden College honey.
 The grounds are home to a variety of birdlife, such as the visiting ducks and ducklings at Ralph Perring Court to fish in the ponds.

 Sports Facilities